Last updated on February 16th, 2019 at 04:09 pm

 Presently, Square Capital is available by invitation only, based on your Square history and processing volume.
 In its first year, Square Capital granted advances to about 20,000 businesses.

-To qualify for a cash advance from Rapid Advance, you will need to have been in business at least 3 months.
+To qualify for a cash advance from Rapid Advance, you will need to have been in business for at least 3 months.
 You also need to show $2,500 in monthly credit card processing and a credit score of 500.
 To show that you have a physical location (and that you’re not exclusively an online business), you need to also have one year left on your office lease.

 Eligibility requirements for Can Capital are 4 months in business, $4,500 in monthly revenue, and a credit score of 550.
 It’s much more difficult to qualify for a cash advance from Can Capital than from RapidAdvance.